MoinulAx/MoinulAx/README.md

 ### Hola
-My name is Moinul, with my nickname from many of colleges being Manny.
-I have been intrigued by Web Development and other specification in Full Stack Development.
-Many of my hobbies consist of photography, game development having experience in C# and experience in the field of photography through the Podcast 101 program given by the Brooklyn STEAM Center, learning the technical aspect of the field.
-In addition, to collaboration to more diverse fileds outside of my own, I still dwell and rome to find the path that I will hopefully enjoy in the future and all the people I have to meet in the future in my potential endeavors
+My name is Moinul, often known as Manny among colleagues.
+I am deeply passionate about web development, with a particular interest in Full Stack Development.
+My diverse range of hobbies reflects my curiosity and love for learning.
+I have a strong foundation in game development with experience in C# programming, which I acquired through various projects.
+Furthermore, my journey into the realm of photography began with the Podcast 101 program at the Brooklyn STEAM Center, where I delved into the technical aspects of this creative field.

+My enthusiasm extends beyond my core interests, as I thrive on collaborating with individuals from diverse backgrounds and disciplines.
+As I navigate through various fields, I remain open to new experiences, seeking the path that aligns with my passions and interests.
+I look forward to the exciting opportunities and connections that await me on my journey in the world of web development and beyond.

 <h3 align="center">A passionate frontend developer from Bangladesh</h3>